Infocracy and the Information Regime

 The Information Regime

 Han's central claim is that power has shifted from a disciplinary regime organized around bodies, confinement, and obedience toward an information regime organized around data, communication, visibility, and prediction.
+The contrast is borrowed openly from Foucault, whose account of discipline through enclosure and surveillance Han treats as the prior epoch that the information regime is now overwriting.
 The important move is not that coercion disappears.
 It is that digital power often works by getting people to express themselves, measure themselves, expose themselves, and optimize themselves.

 This is why the book is useful for thinking about platforms.
 A platform does not have to silence a public directly in order to damage democratic life.
 It can reward speed over reflection, virality over deliberation, personal branding over office, outrage over explanation, and segmented delivery over common address.
 The result is a public sphere that still produces enormous quantities of speech while losing the conditions that make speech politically durable.